-OnePath Life Limited (OnePath Life) ABN 33 009 657 176 can provide you with Interim Cover at no cost.
-It is subject to;
+OnePath Life Limited (OnePath Life) ABN 33 009 657 176 AFSL 238341 can provide you with Interim Cover at no cost.
+It is subject to:

-- the terms and conditions which apply to the cover(s) being applied for as set out in the OneCare Policy Terms - the description in the OneCare Product Disclosure Statement (PDS) - the additional terms and conditions for Interim Cover as follows.
+- the terms and conditions which apply to the cover(s) being applied for as set out in the OneCare, OneCare Super and OneCare External Master Trust Policy Terms - the description in this Product Disclosure Statement (PDS) - the additional terms and conditions for Interim Cover as follows.